π Introduction to Stacktic

 Option 2: Open-Source Kubernetes Solutions

-- AI Strategy: Private container-based LLaMA vs fast-moving AI services (OpenAI, Gemini, Claude)?
+- Private container-based LLaMA vs fast-moving AI services (OpenAI, Gemini, Claude)?

-- Infrastructure: Stay with managed services or migrate to containers/Kubernetes?
+- Stay with managed services or migrate to containers/Kubernetes?

-- Modernization: How to transition from VMs or Cloud Foundry to modern Kubernetes?
+- How to transition from VMs or Cloud Foundry to pure modrern app Kubernetes?

-Important: The impact of each choice extends beyond saving millions in infrastructure or operations costs—it's about meeting future demands for privacy, ensuring flexibility, and maintaining the ability to adapt and change.
+The impact of each choice is not only about saving millions in infa or Ops,itβs about meeting future demands for privacy, ensuring flexibility, and maintaining the ability to adapt and change.β

 It's all about relationships: